A short Bhutan tour featuring the major cultural highlights of amazing Bhutan including the Tiger’s Nest and more .

 Meals: Breakfast, Lunch, Dinner

-To reach Punakha, the former winter capital of Bhutan, it takes around 3 hours by road in a private vehicle.
+To reach Punakha, the former capital of Bhutan, it takes around 3 hours by road in a private vehicle.
 But, it’s a spectacular journey over the Dochu La.
 The pass itself is at an altitude of 3140 m, and if it’s a clear day, you can look forward to spectacular views of the distant peaks of the Himalayas.
-Actually, this is a good place to stop and enjoy a leisurely lunch and gaze at Bhutan’s highest peak, the unclimbed Gangkar Puensum (7550m).
+Actually, this is a good place to stop and enjoy a leisurely lunch at a restaurant at the Dochu La itself and gaze at Bhutan’s highest peak, the unclimbed Gangkar Puensum (7550m).
 As you drop down into the Punakha Valley, you’ll notice how verdant everything is fast becoming.
-Stopping along the way, you’ll visit the “Divine Madman’s Temple”, otherwise known as Chimi Lakhang.
+Stopping along the way, you’ll visit the “Divine Madman’s Temple”, otherwise known as Chimi Lhakhang.
 It is rather popular with Bhutanese women, and it won’t escape your notice that this 15th-century temple is decorated with phallus symbols.
 The women are coming here to pray for having children, although Drukpa Kunley, who built the 15th-century temple, did have some rather eccentric views about sex and is revered to this day by the Bhutanese people.
-Indeed, you’ll find many Bhutanese homes have phallic symbols painted on them.
 Drukpa Kunley believed that sexual freedom lay at the centre of “The Truth” in his Tantric teachings.
 Welcome to Bhutan!

 Meals: Breakfast, Lunch, Dinner

-To reach Punakha, the former winter capital of Bhutan, it takes around 3 hours by road in a private vehicle.
+To reach Punakha, the former capital of Bhutan, it takes around 3 hours by road in a private vehicle.
 But, it’s a spectacular journey over the Dochu La.
 The pass itself is at an altitude of 3140 m, and if it’s a clear day, you can look forward to spectacular views of the distant peaks of the Himalayas.
-Actually, this is a good place to stop and enjoy a leisurely lunch and gaze at Bhutan’s highest peak, the unclimbed Gangkar Puensum (7550m).
+Actually, this is a good place to stop and enjoy a leisurely lunch at a restaurant at the Dochu La itself and gaze at Bhutan’s highest peak, the unclimbed Gangkar Puensum (7550m).
 As you drop down into the Punakha Valley, you’ll notice how verdant everything is fast becoming.
-Stopping along the way, you’ll visit the “Divine Madman’s Temple”, otherwise known as Chimi Lakhang.
+Stopping along the way, you’ll visit the “Divine Madman’s Temple”, otherwise known as Chimi Lhakhang.
 It is rather popular with Bhutanese women, and it won’t escape your notice that this 15th-century temple is decorated with phallus symbols.
 The women are coming here to pray for having children, although Drukpa Kunley, who built the 15th-century temple, did have some rather eccentric views about sex and is revered to this day by the Bhutanese people.
-Indeed, you’ll find many Bhutanese homes have phallic symbols painted on them.
 Drukpa Kunley believed that sexual freedom lay at the centre of “The Truth” in his Tantric teachings.
 Welcome to Bhutan!

 Meals: Breakfast, Lunch, Dinner